tobyhodges/studious-happiness/episodes/05b-sequence-types.md

 ## Last Character of a String
 > ## Challenge
+> We've seen one way to get the last character of a string.
 > If Python starts counting from zero,
 > and `len` returns the number of characters in a string,
-> what index expression will get the last character in the string `name`?
+> what is another index expression that will get the last character
-> (Note: we will see a simpler way to do this in a later episode.)
+> in the string `name`?
+> Why might you prefer one over the other?
 >
 >> ## Solution
 >> ~~~